pavilionuk/PaintMate/README.md

 # PaintMate
 A Program that will assist you in all your painting needs!
-Written, and designed by Pavilion Sahota
+Written, and designed by Pavilion Sahota.
+This project was made for the purpose of Borwell's Software Challenge

 # Install
 Clone the repository and then double click the "Setup.exe" in the Install folder